logo

 Abstract

-Alfalfa, a significant carbon sink due to high productivity and nitrogen fixation, may also be a large nitrous oxide (N₂O) source, offsetting its climate change mitigation potential.
-This study used long-term automated instrumentation and satellite imagery to quantify greenhouse gas fluxes in a continuous alfalfa agroecosystem in California.
-Results show the system was a large N₂O source (624 ± 28 mg N₂O m⁻² y⁻¹), offsetting the ecosystem carbon sink by up to 14% annually.
-Short-term N₂O emission events (hot moments) accounted for a small percentage of measurements but a large portion of annual emissions, primarily driven by rainfall and irrigation.
-Plant activity also influenced background N₂O emissions.
-Annual N₂O emissions significantly lower the carbon-sink potential of continuous alfalfa agriculture.
+Alfalfa is the most widely grown forage crop worldwide and is thought to be a significant carbon sink due to high productivity, extensive root systems, and nitrogen-fixation.
+However, these conditions may increase nitrous oxide (N2O) emissions thus lowering the climate change mitigation potential.
+We used a suite of long-term automated instrumentation and satellite imagery to quantify patterns and drivers of greenhouse gas fluxes in a continuous alfalfa agroecosystem in California.
+We show that this continuous alfalfa system was a large N2O source (624 ± 28 mg N2O m−2 y−1), offsetting the ecosystem carbon (carbon dioxide (CO2) and methane (CH4)) sink by up to 14% annually.
+Short-term N2O emissions events (i.e., hot moments) accounted for ≤1% of measurements but up to 57% of annual emissions.
+Seasonal and daily trends in rainfall and irrigation were the primary drivers of hot moments of N2O emissions.
+Significant coherence between satellite-derived photosynthetic activity and N2O fluxes suggested plant activity was an important driver of background emissions.
+Combined data show annual N2O emissions can significantly lower the carbon-sink potential of continuous alfalfa agriculture.

 Publisher